zhdk/tpf-client/notes-ardour-integration.md

 ### Enable Ardour Interface
-If this checkbox is enabled, tpf-client tries to communicate with Ardour through its OSC interface (which must be enabled in Ardour, of course).
+If this checkbox is enabled, tpf-client tries to communicate with Ardour through Ardour's OSC interface (which must be enabled in Ardour, of course).
-If tpf-client is able to talk Ardour, it does indicate so by
+If tpf-client is able to talk Ardour, it is indicated by the "Ardour" box lighting up in green.
+When enabled, tpf-client sets strip labels in Ardour, manages JACK connections between tpf-client and Ardour and makes sure that Ardour displays only the stripts currently used in the session.

+### Automate Jack Connections
+When enabled, tpf-client make sure that all necessary JACK audio connections from Ardour to tpf-client and from tpf-client to Ardour are created.
+This works dynamically as it takes into account the number of channels per peer and the number of peer slots, but also the strip mapping in the template session of Ardour.
+Ardour's and tpf-client's layout don't necessarily need to match for this work.

+### Hide Unused Strips
+When enabled, tpf-client sends OSC commands to hide unused and show active strips in Ardour.

 ## Automatic JACK connections